Negative words, whether used on purpose or by accident, can have a big impact on your audience. Potentially, an impact you did not want or plan for.

 Imagine you are work.
 Think about when you hear someone say something negative about a co-worker?
 Or when someone says something critical about a work product such as a report?
 How does the negativity color your world about the person and the organization?
 Do you ignore it?
 Distance yourself from the person?
 Or even, offer excuses for him/her?

-Whatever you say or write, we believe at The Chief Storyteller that whenever possible, be positive.
+Whatever you say or write, we believe at The Chief Storyteller®, that whenever possible, be nice, be positive.
 In many cases, you can indeed turn negative words and phrases into positive ones, while still getting your point across.

 Often people write sentences such as, “Bill, this is a great idea, but I don’t like xyz.”
 As such, everything after the “but” is negative…everything.
-Instead, make it positive with “Bill, this is a great idea.
+Instead, be nice and make it positive with, “Bill, this is a great idea.
 Let’s talk more about xyz to better understand your ideas.”

 Examples of negative words include:

 - This is simple to do